-But when he got into the real world, he discovered on a daily basis, that the news, the opinion makers, his boss, his co-workers, the entertainment world, all thought their beliefs were the right ones.
-That he had to accept what they said, hook line and sinker.
+But in the real world, he discovered on a daily basis, that the news, the opinion makers, his boss, his co-workers, the entertainment world all thought their beliefs were the right ones.
 He discovered that many people were not tolerant of his belief system.
 He had to ditch his and take on theirs.
+He had to accept what they said, hook line and sinker.

-One belief that was crammed down his throat equated to “human life is not precious.”
-He saw this played out in films where killing was celebrated and honored.
+One belief they crammed down his throat equated to “human life is not precious.”
+This played out in films where killing was celebrated and honored.
 He experienced this in ultra-violent video games where you could chose to kill children and women.
-He heard it sang from the stage and on the radio.
+He heard it music, live on stage and recorded, on the radio.

 The entertainment he consumed told him one thing, but his heart told him another.
 It conflicted with all that he experienced from friends and family and heroes.

 It conflicted with the fact that his mother was fighting cancer.
 Despite the grim prognosis, they decided as a family for her to fight to live.
 The doctors agreed.
 It was worth a try.

 Looking into the oncologists eyes, he could see that they both believed his mother’s life mattered.
 That they should fight to keep her alive and maybe beat this thing.
 They did just that and she lived for two years longer than anyone expected.
 She got to she her first grandson and hold him.
 She got to spend 700 days more with her son than they had planned on.

 Her life was precious and the Truth they acted on opened a door to great joy.